 Creating a Backyard Oasis

 Creating a backyard oasis is a process.
 Like the nursery rhyme, Mary, Mary, Quite Contrary, How Does Your Garden Grow, there’s more to creating a backyard oasis than meets the eye.
 The ‘silver bells’ and ‘cockle shells’ referred to in the rhyme were colloquialisms for instruments of torture.
 In a lot of ways, landscaping is much the same; full of backbreaking work and torture.
 So I’m officially calling this DIY project ‘the Mother (Nature) of All Projects’.

 You’ll find plenty of ideas on the net showing you backyard ideas for small yards.
 But when you put your own blood sweat and tears into a landscaping project like this, you come to love your own better than anything out there!

-I’ve never personally crossed paths with another handy woman crazy enough to build and landscape her own backyard.
+I’ve never personally crossed paths with another handy woman ambitious enough to build and landscape her own backyard.
 I used to be able to bench press patio stones with the best of them, but not now.
-I will likely never, ever again undertake such a strenuous project.
-NEVER.
+I will likely never undertake such a strenuous project again.
 But then again….. maybe creating a backyard oasis is like giving birth.
-You might swear you’ll never do it again, but then you soon forget the pain; especially as you see your creation grow and take shape.
+You might swear you’ll never do it again, but then you soon forget the pain; especially as you see your garden creation grow and take shape.

-Now, I have to preface my DIY story by letting you know that I didn’t do it all myself.
-I did do more than my fair share.
-But I needed my ‘partner in grime’ – my husband – to do some of the heavy lifting.
+Now, I have to preface my DIY garden story by letting you know that I didn’t do it all myself.
+Although I did more than my fair share, my ‘partner in grime’ – Hubs – did a lot of the heavy lifting too.
 He also did some of the heavy thinking—but I’ll get to that later.